 Have you had your licence cancelled because of a drink or drunk driving offence, or been disqualified because of a serious motor vehicle offence or police pursuit?
 If so, then there are certain conditions that need to be met before you can apply to the court for a Licence Eligibility or Restoration Order.
 Some of the conditions may include participating in a driver education course, obtaining a report, having an interview with a police officer, obtaining an assessment report about your usage of alcohol, or having an interlock imposed.
+These penalties will also apply if the offending was in another State.

 What is a Licence Restoration Order?